Milk Declared To Be ‘Racist’ And A Symbol Of ‘White Supremacy’

-Milk is now a racist symbol according to a college student at California State University – Long Beach who penned an op-ed in her school’s online newspaper, claiming that “white nationalists” and “neo-Nazis” are using milk as a form of racial supremacy.
+Milk is now a racist symbol according to a college student at California State University – Long Beach who penned an op-ed in her school’s online newspaper, clamming that “white nationalists” and “neo-Nazis” are using milk as a form of racial supremacy.

 The student, Samantha Diaz, is a staff writer at The Daily 49er and argues that that neo-Nazi’s are “claiming that their ability to process milk makes them racially superior” and the general populace fail to consider the ‘fact’ that milk is a hate symbol.

-Samantha begins the article saying the following.
+Samantha begins the article saying:

 Diaz continued by claiming that the United States itself along with its numerous institutions such as voter ID laws and state testing are founded on racism.
 Samantha further suggested that the “deep-rooted tradition to suppress an entire race’s existence” also extends to the federal dietary guidelines.

-She also quoted the 2015-2020 Dietary Guidelines for Americans, which recommend consuming three cups of milk daily to prevent the development of osteoporosis, which is a disease that weakens the bones.
+She also quoted the 2015-2020 Dietary Guidelines for Americans, which recommend consuming 3 cups of milk daily to prevent the development of osteoporosis, which is a disease that weakens the bones.

 While she did not provide any citations throughout the entire op-ed, it is likely that she was referencing this article by Josh Harkinson.

-She continues, saying this.
+She continues, saying:

-Samantha also confusingly stated that because black adults and children secrete less calcium than whites, they, therefore, need less milk.
+Samantha also confusingly stated that because black adults and children secrete less calcium than whites, they therefore need less milk.

 “Remember that this is the dietary guidelines [sic] for Americans.
 I want to emphasize that last word.
 These guidelines are for Americans.
 This means they should reflect the health needs of the ethnicities that make up America which, news flash, isn’t just white people,” Samantha wrote.

-To further back her claims, Diaz mentioned the incident where “trolls” danced around and shouted random phrases at Shia LeBeouf’s “He Will Not Divide Us” live-stream event while drinking jugs of milk as well as a single scene in the movie “Get Out.”
+To further back her claims, Diaz mentioned the incident where ‘trolls’ danced around and shouted random phrases at Shia LeBeouf’s ‘He Will Not Divide Us’ live-stream event while drinking jugs of milk as well as a single scene in the movie ‘Get Out’.

-She said this.
+She said:

-“The milk scene in ‘Get Out,’ along with LaBeouf’s [sic] livestream, turned what started out as internet trolling into yet another form of nonsensical white superiority,” writes Samantha.
+“The milk scene in “Get Out,” along with LaBeouf’s [sic] livestream, turned what started out as internet trolling into yet another form of nonsensical white superiority.” writes Samantha.
 “And while there is little logic to the train of thoughts involved in choosing the next inanimate face of racism, our country’s health guidelines certainly take part of the blame for this one.”

 Samantha Diaz is also not alone in her belief that milk has some nefarious connotations.
-NewsMic posted a similar article about a month ago, which also made mention of the disruption of Shia LeBeouf’s livestream, claiming the “trolls” donned neo-Nazi tattoos.
+NewsMic posted a similar article about a month ago, which also made mention of the disruption of Shia LeBeouf’s livestream, claiming the ‘trolls’ donned neo-Nazi tattoos.

-NewsMic subtitled the article by saying this.
+NewsMic subtitled the article by saying:

-With even milk being politicized to this degree, it is no wonder that in some circles, white people smiling at blacks is considered to be a “micro-aggression.”
+With even milk being politicized to this degree, it is no wonder that in some circles, white people smiling at blacks is considered to be a ‘micro-aggression’.

 [Featured Image by Mario Villafuerte/Stringer/Getty Images]